wxfield/Build_Plate_Ext/README.md

 Build_Plate_Ext
-This is the intial mock-up of how the Abaco Robot will look when built.
+This is the intial mock-up of how the Abaco Obox Robot will look when built.